ZachHammack2022/connect4/readme.md

 ## Features
 - **Full-stack Connect4 Game**: A functional Connect4 game that can be played in a web browser.
-- **AI Opponents**: Includes several trained Deep Q-Network (DQN) agents, with ongoing improvements and additions such as Monte Carlo Tree Search (MCTS) agents and Minimax with Alpha-Beta Pruning agents.
+- **AI Opponents**: Includes trained Deep Q-Network (DQN) agents, with ongoing improvements and additions such as Monte Carlo Tree Search (MCTS) agents and Minimax with Alpha-Beta Pruning agents.
 - **Player Choice**: Players can choose to play against random agents, DQN, MCTS, Minimax with Alpha-Beta Pruning agents, or another human in a 1v1 match.
 - **Leaderboard**: A leaderboard that will track and display player rankings.
 Leaderboard per opponent type coming soon.

 ## Technology Stack